fredlcore/Robotan/Assembly Instructions.md

 GND <-> G
 TX <-> D7
 Do not connect the RX line of the module as it is not used and might interfere with the Wemos D1 Mini board.
-If you connect the piezo buzzer to D2 (+) and GND (-), an SOS beep will turn on once the robot has left the permissible GPS coordinates.
+If you connect the piezo buzzer to D2 (+) and GND (-), an SOS beep will turn on once the robot has left the permissible GPS coordinates.<BR><BR>
+On the newer version of the board, the pins in the parallel row marked as "GPS" can be used.
+Opposite of D6 is a GND pin so that the GPS module can be attached 1:1.
+Pin D0 is additionally located at the top right of the baurd so that a buzzer can be soldered in there direclty.

 9. If you want to add the  ADXL335 acceleration sensor in older robots for detecting whether the robot is stuck, connect the pins one to one like this:
 VCC <-> 3V3
 GND <-> G
 X/Y/Z (one of them) <-> A0
 Use that axis pin on the ADXL335 that best matches the horizontal movement axis of the robot.
 This depends on where and in which direction you have attached the sensor inside the robot.
+On the newer version of the board, the respective pins can be found in the parallel row named "ACC".
+The pins between 3V3 and GND are all connected to A0.
 To reduce or at best eliminate false alarms on older robots when the robot is back in its base, you can use a Hall Effect Sensor KY-003 in combination with a strong magnet.
 Connect ths pins like this:
 VCC <-> 5V
 GND <-> G